OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/scipy_optimize_driver.rst

 -------------------------------------------
 Optimizers in `scipy.optimize.minimize` have optimizer specific options.
 To let the user specify values for these options, OpeMDAO provides an option in the form of a dictionary named `opt_settings`.
-See the `scipy.optimize.minimize` documentation for more information about these options.
+See the `scipy.optimize.minimize` documentation for more information about the driver specific options that are available.

 As an example, here is code using some `opt_settings` for the `shgo` optimizer: